 FAQs for potential international partners

-Check our map of overseas partners to see whether the programmes are already running where you are.
+Check our map of international partners to see whether the programmes are already running where you are.

 We don’t provide our programmes to individual schools overseas.
 We sign a licence agreement with a partner agency, which then manages the programme in that region or country.